NARN – Northwest Animal Rights Network

 Ruby Roth writes children’s books that address these sorts of issues.
 One called “V Is for Vegan” is particularly wide-ranging and goes beyond animals used for food to talk about zoos and circuses and other forms of entertainment that persecute animals.

-Tags: zoos
+Tags: aquariums zoos

 Previous Story